sammuelyee/docs/cartodb-editor.md

 Simple Wizard Options | Description
 ------------ | -------------
 Marker Fill | Contains all fill options for the point (point size, point opacity, point image/pattern, and point color).
-| size - The size of the marker in a numeric value between 0-40. **Note:** This option is not applicable for polygons.
+| size - The size of the marker in a numeric value between 0-40. (**Note:** The size option is not applicable for polygons).
 | opacity - A value between 0-1.
 | image / pattern - Select *IMG* to select a marker image or polygon pattern.
 You can also upload your own icons and patterns from these image options.
 | <img src="{{ '/img/layout/cartodb-editor/wizard_select_img.png' | prepend: site.baseurl }}" alt="Select img" />